rahimklaber/TokenManagement/README.md

 # Tokens as a service

-This application provides an abstraction to do some operatiosn with tokens.
+This application provides an abstraction to do some operations with tokens, without touching private keys.
+Instead all you need to do is call a simple api.

 ## Features
 This application provides the ability to do the following things.